jaclu/tmux-menus/README.md

 this gives access to all the actions that aren't available with the regular shortcuts.
 For instance, when running iSH the console keyboard is pretty limited.
-- Tasks that would need external scripts to avoid hard to read complex bind one-liners, such as kill the current session, without getting disconnected.
+- Tasks that would need external scripts to avoid hard-to-read complex bind one-liners, such as killing the current session, without getting disconnected.
 - When direct typing would be much longer.
-Example: Kill the server directly is min 12 keys:
+Example: Kill the server directly with 12 keys:
 `<prefix> : kill-ser <tab> <enter>` with the menus 5 keys: `<prefix> \ A x y`
-- Actions used to seldom to remember as shortcuts.
+- Actions used to seldom to be remembered as shortcuts.

 ## Usage